-The Philippines is a great travel and scuba diving destination
+The Philippines is a great destination for travelling and scuba diving

-After going to the Philippines for the 3rd time in my life, where I personally experienced some of the best times of my life as well one of the most dramatic ones, I realise again that this country has a special place in my heart.
-I will write more about why I love this country so much in one of my travel blog updates, but one of the reasons is the amazing scuba diving found all around the Philippines.
-In this post, I take you scuba diving to Apo Island with the eco-conscious scuba diving centre called ´Harolds Dive Center´.
+After travelling around the Philippines for the third time in my life, where I personally experienced some of the best times of my life as well one of the most dramatic ones, I again realise that this country has a special place in my heart.
+I will write more about why I love this country so much in one of my travel blog updates, but one of the reasons is the amazing scuba diving you encounter during travelling around the Philippines.
+In this post, I take you scuba diving to Apo Island with the eco-conscious and environmentally friendly scuba diving centre called ´Harolds Dive Center´ whilst travelling in the Visayas.

-Apo Island: scuba diving from Negros Island on the Philippines
+Apo Island: scuba diving from Negros Island during travelling the Philippines

-From the most famous diving in the Philippines, like the almost guaranteed thresher shark on Malapascua Island, sardine runs in Cebu, and ship- and plane wrecks in Coron, there are also some must-visit scuba diving places in between.
-Like Apo Island on Negros Island!
-In 2012, I already went to all the famous dive sites of the Philippines, and this time I returned to do some more scuba diving on a few islands.
+From the most famous scuba diving in the Philippines, like the almost guaranteed thresher sharks on Malapascua Island, sardine runs in Cebu, and ship- and plane wreck diving in Coron, there are also some must-visit scuba diving places in between your travelling.
+One of them is Apo Island on Negros Island!
+In 2012, I already went to all the famous dive sites of the Philippines, and this time I returned to do some more travelling and scuba diving on a few islands in the Visayas.
 In this article, I will write about scuba diving on Negros Island, where I go on a triple tank dive trip to Apo Island with Harolds Diving Centre in Dumaguete.

 Traditional ´Filipino-style´ experience during your scuba diving trip to Apo Island in the Philippines